 Continue to insert your hook into subsequent chains, yarning over and pulling through until there are six loops on your hook.

-Tip: Work with loose tension but keeping it even so all the loops on the hook are the same size.
+Work with loose tension but keep it even, so all the loops on the hook are the same size.

 03 of 14